-Learning Farsi will permit you to speak with virtually all “Persian” speakers, but traveling in the countries where the language is spoken might be more complicated for some people than the Arabic speaking countries.
+Learning Farsi will permit you to speak with virtually all “Persian” speakers, but traveling in the countries where the language is spoken might be more complicated for some people than the Arabic-speaking countries.

 Job Opportunities And Business

-Okay, I’m just going to touch very briefly on this, because the topic is so huge than it would require not just a blog post, but probably a whole book to probably explain it.
+Okay, I’m just going to touch very briefly on this, because the topic is so huge that it would require not just a blog post, but probably a whole book to probably explain it.
 (And I’d have to do a lot more research!)

-The Arabic speaking countries in the world represent some of the richest, but also some of the poorest countries in the world.
+The Arabic-speaking countries in the world represent some of the richest, but also some of the poorest countries in the world.
 In between is a large number of developing, up-and-coming countries where your investments and efforts could go a long way in developing the region as well as your business.

 For the richest Arabic-speaking countries, the oil and gas industry is the most important industry.
 If you speak Arabic and are an expert in any energy-related field, you’ll get a lot of opportunities in many of these countries.
-This even goes for English-speakers.
+This even goes for English speakers.